By using this site, you are consenting to our use of cookies. To find out more visit our privacy policy.

 Dec 1, 2020

-Medicare does indeed cover services to maintain or manage a beneficiary's current condition when no functional improvement is possible.
+Medicare does indeed cover services to maintain or manage a beneficiary's current condition when no functional improvement is possible if the services are medically necessary and meet the skilled care requirements.

 Additional Medicare Coverage Issues Content